rizdaprasetya/mt-alt-doc/en/snap/platform/overview.md

 1. Create an online store account with [Jejualan](https://jejualan.com/daftar), and choose Beta, Gamma, or Delta in order to use Midtrans service.
 2. Register to [Midtrans account](https://account.midtrans.com/register).
 3. Complete the account registration form.
-For any help, you can contact [Midtrans activation team](mailto:activation@midtrans.com).
-Use __Jejualan – URL Name__ as subject header and mention your registered _Midtrans Merchant ID_.
+For any help, you can contact [Midtrans contact center](https://midtrans.com/contact-us/registration-and-service-information/cara-mendaftar-akun-midtrans).

 ### Integrating Midtrans to Jejualan Platform: